I'm Broken

-"I'm Broken" is a song by American heavy metal band Pantera from their seventh album, Far Beyond Driven.
-It was the first single issued from the album.
-Kerry King said on the Japanese TV show Rock Fujiyama (featuring guitarist Marty Friedman) that it's his favorite guitar riff.
+"I'm Broken" is a song by American heavy metal band Pantera, released on their 1994 studio album, Far Beyond Driven.
+It was the first single released from the album.

 Meaning

 The song is about the back pain that Pantera's vocalist Phil Anselmo felt.
 Phil Anselmo said "This is right when I started feeling the pain in my lower back, and it felt scary," says Anselmo.
 "I think this is one of the first times in my life, man, that I had this thing called 'vulnerability' kick in, and that was a very uncomfortable feeling."
 Anselmo adds, "I think that was really my first glimpse into kind of screaming to the world, 'Fucking...
 I am broken!
 Somebody fucking help me here!'"

 Origin

 Pantera's guitarist Dimebag Darrell spoke about the song saying: